 - assets for which values were obtained earlier in the questionnaire

-- personal assets (record in Section J)
+- personal assets (record in Section N)

 - personal debt owed to the operator

-5.8.3 Section H - Farm Debt
+5.10.3 Section K - Farm Debt

 Farmers use debt to help obtain assets used by the operation to produce crops or livestock or to provide a range of business services such as custom work, recreational activities, or livestock grazing.
-Estimates of debt are used to measure how solvent the business is (debt/assets) at a point in time (December 31, 2011).
+Estimates of debt are used to measure how solvent the business is (debt/assets) at a point in time.
 Estimates of debt are also used to develop estimates of interest and principal that have to be paid that can be compared with income earned by the farm (reported in earlier Sections of the questionnaire).
 Debt service needs relative to income earned is used to prepare measures of financial position reported by USDA for U.S. farms.

-All farm household and business debt should be recorded in either Section H or in Section J and recorded only once.
-Loans used for both farm and household purposes should be reported in Section H and not in Section J. Section H is organized to reflect farmers' use of debt in their businesses.
-In Version 1 questionnaires, if farmers do not use debt as a source of funding for their operations skip to Section I. The organization of this section is intended to provide the large share of respondents who do not report use of term debt or notes from creditors a more streamlined interview.
+All farm household and business debt should be recorded in either Section K or in Section N and recorded only once.
+Loans used for both farm and household purposes should be reported in Section K and not in Section N. Section K is organized to reflect farmers' use of debt in their businesses.
+The organization of this section is intended to provide the large share of respondents who do not report use of term debt or notes from creditors a more streamlined interview.